 Driving distance: 80km (1:45min driving time)

-Accommodation: We leave on the Hurtigruten ferry in the evening.
+Accommodation: On the Hurtigruten ferry, which leaves in the evening.

 For general information the Visit Norway Web site is always helpful; we used TripAdvisor for research and Booking.com for all of our accommodation bookings.
 As well as an olde-fashioned print copy of Lonely Planet Norway.